James Crossley Eno: Personal life

 Eno married Elizabeth Ann Cooke in 1852 and they had a daughter, Amy (1855–1942).
 Amy married Harold William Swithinbank (1858–1928).
-Eno's granddaughter, Dame Isobel Cripps (1891–1979), was an overseas aid organizer, his great-granddaughter, Peggy Cripps, was a children's book author, and his great-great-grandson Kwame Anthony Appiah is a professor of philosophy at Princeton University.
+Eno's family has remained prominent; his granddaughter, Dame Isobel Cripps, Lady Cripps (1891–1979), was an overseas aid organizer, his great-granddaughter, Peggy Cripps Appiah, was a children's book author, and his great-great-grandson, Kwame Anthony Appiah, is a professor of philosophy at New York University.

 Legacy

 A ward in the Royal Victoria Infirmary, Newcastle upon Tyne, was known for a time as the J. C. Eno Ward.